Davidskumar/Color-Bump-3D-Spectrum-Surge/README.md

 # ColourBumpRep
-An replica of the original Colour Bump Game with 2 Playable a levels and prefabs of more levels that are customizable
+An replica of the original Colour Bump Game with two playable levels and prefabs of more levels that are customizable.

 Objective:
 --------------